CycleGo Review: The Best FREE Indoor Cycling App?

 The workouts are divided based on your fitness level (L0 – L3), from easy to harder ones.
 Unfortunately, the training plans are paid.

 I am also not sure who designed them.
 Most premium apps hire certified coaches to design effective workouts/plans.
+The CycleGo workouts seem random and do not explain what they are good for.

 User Friendliness

-CycleGo has a nice clean user interface, making it easy to use.
+CycleGo has a nice, clean user interface, making it easy to use.
 Thanks to just a few features, I had no issues finding what I needed to find.

 Platforms Availability